shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 supplies: Construction paper, scissors, string
 ```

+>Press, lift.
+>Caroline’s grandmother ironed fifteen stars, each more than two feet wide.
+{.nowrap}

 Make a five-pointed star two-feet wide to get an idea of the size of
 the flag (if you want to get the angles right, you can use a string to
 draw a circle with radius 12-5/8 inches, then use a slightly longer